debasishg/async-wal-db/README.md

 # Async WAL Database

-A high-performance, lock-free Write-Ahead Log (WAL) database implementation in Rust with async/await support.
+A high-performance, lock-free Write-Ahead Log (WAL) database implementation in Rust with async/await support. **This is just a playground for learning and experimentation - not recommended for any serious use**.

 ## Features